 Federalism, localism, laissez-faire and lack of concern for acts of racial and ethnic repression combined to preclude federal intervention.
 One southerner, put out by what he saw, said the following, “The South is a pretty good organized mob, and will remain so until bursted (sic) by the federal government.”
 Not until the gruesome Claude Neal lynching did federal authorities even begin to instruct concerned citizens how they might induce their state governments to act against social violence.
 Moreover, with the sole exception of the prosecution of the KKK in South Carolina during Reconstruction, not until the Claude Screws case 1948 did the federal government bring charges against citizens for acts of violence.

-When civilians can and do take matters into their own hands, violence is the inevitable result.
+When civilians take matters into their own hands, violence is the inevitable result.
 Civil society requires the consignment of violence to the government that, when necessary, employs it through its military or law enforcement establishment.
 An essential requirement to the process of nationhood is the centralization of violence.
 At some point citizens or subjects have to agree or are forced to stop settling matters on their own.
 Anything short of this means sporadic, arbitrary and random standards of rough "justice."
 This defines feudal society where just about everything was localized and arbitrary.
 The result was brutality, public torture, vengeance, vendetta and retaliation.
 Only the "King's Justice" ended such chaos and even that was an uneven process.
 The obvious danger, repeated throughout history, remains that many governments resorted to public torture and public execution to keep the peace and provide a little diversion.
 These barbaric as these practices were, they were preferable to allowing local citizens a free hand.

 20,000 attend the last public execution (Rainey Bethea, KY, 1936)